AdriellySayonara/DermAI/paper.md

 ---
-title: 'DermAI: An Open-Source Web Framework for Hybrid Deep Learning in the Differential Diagnosis of Leprosy and Skin Cancer'
+title: "DermAI: An Open-Source Web Framework for Hybrid Deep Learning in the Differential Diagnosis of Leprosy and Skin Cancer"

 tags:
   - Python